 - the pattern of migration and origins of each species and any known populations;

-- the importance to waders of the Wash as a whole;
+- the importance of the Wash as a whole;

-- the importance to waders of sub-areas of the Wash;
+- the importance of sub-areas of the Wash;

 - the use of biometrics and other techniques to understand how birds usw the Wash;